Drilling Rig Accident Lawyers

 Oil & Gas Workers Have One of the Most Dangerous Jobs in the Nation

 According to the Bureau of Labor Statistics, those who are employed in the oil and gas drilling industry have some of the most dangerous jobs in the entire United States.
-Coming in next to occupations such as maritime workers and commercial fisherman, oil and gas workers have to be specially trained in order to perform the job that they have.
-Each oil and gas drilling company has their own plan for what their drilling operations will look like, but they each have to live up to industry-wide standards in order to maintain safety at the workplace.
+Coming in next to occupations such as maritime workers and commercial fisherman, oil and gas workers have to be specially trained to perform the job that they have.
+Each oil and gas drilling company has their plan for what their drilling operations will look like, but they each have to live up to industry-wide standards to maintain safety at the workplace.

 Oil and gas workers operate heavy machinery.
 Many of these workers frequently work overtime, which may increase the risk of accident due to fatigue.
 Machinery has to be constantly inspected, repaired, and supervised at all times.
 Just one slip can result in a serious accident in which workers could be injured or killed.
-The Bureau of Labor Statistics state that derrick operators and rotary drill operators have a higher-than-average injury rate for those in other occupations.
+The Bureau of Labor Statistics states that derrick operators and rotary drill operators have a higher-than-average injury rate for those in other occupations.

 The most current statistics suggest that there are about 134,000 oil and gas workers in the workforce.
 If you are one of those workers and have suffered a catastrophic injury while on the job, then it is critical that you know your legal rights.
-There is a good chance that your injuries came by way of an oversight.
+There is a good chance that your injuries came by way of oversight.
 Our drilling rig accident attorneys can stand up for your rights and help you demand the compensation you deserve.

 Helping Oilfield Workers Rebuild Their Lives